How the War in Ukraine Affected the Economy: 15 Important Statistics

 (Santander)

 Russia’s war with Ukraine is costing the EU a substantial amount of money.
-This is expected to amount to between 1.1% and 1.4% of its GDP by the end of 2022.
 These costs include security and defense, an energy independence plan to cut off supplies from Russia, welcoming refugees from Ukraine, price increases, and inflation consequences.

 Remittances in Central Asia are on the path to reaching a 25% decline.